cpchalk/gpcheckx/README.md

 cp h93.wa2 h93.wa

-./bin/gpcheckx -tt 1 -lineitems 150 -diff2name diaggood h93
+./bin/gpcheckx -tt 1 -lineitems 150 0 -diff2name diaggood h93

 * this causes the scan of lhs words to be split into several smaller scans.
-For further explanation see the Minimising time and memory requirementssection below.

-repeat part 2 as above and abandon (control and C) once h93.diff2 is created with 3149 states.
+repeat part 2

-(part 1 adjusted)
+./bin/gpcheckx -waonly -v h93

+cp h93.wa h93.wa1

+./bin/gpcheckx -v -andnot h93.wa1 h93.wa2 h93

+cp h93.wa2 h93.wa

+./bin/gpcheckx -tt 1 -lineitems 100 1 -v  -diff2name diaggood h93

+(do part 1 adjusted as shown)

+./bin/gpcheckx  -diagonals -prevdiff2 h93.diff2diagood

-./bin/gpcheckx  -diagonals -notbigger -diff2name diaggood -v h93
+-notbigger -diff2name diaggood -v h93

-* The inserted switch -notbigger indicates that only those diagonals whose length is the same as the length of the word differences that they are a diagonal of will be selected.
+* The inserted switch -notbigger indicates that only those diagonals whose length is the same as the length of the word differences that they are a diagonal of will be selected, while -prevdiff2 'filename' indicates that only diagonals not belonging to the specified file are to be added.

-h93.wa (34562 states) will now be correct.
+h93.wa  will now be correct.
 Follow up with

 ./bin/gpcheckx -w -diff2name diaggood -v -m -to 500 h93 +rptz

 ./bin/gpcheckx -v -p -to 500 h93 +rptz

-h93.wa and h93.diff2 (3292 states) will now be correct.
+h93.wa and h93.diff2 will now be correct.